Broken Mortals Study Guide

 Broken Mortals has been available for over a month now and the reader’s responses have been very encouraging.
 A few of my readers have been asking if they can use it as a small group study.

-That’s a tremendous idea so I’m going to be releasing small groups questions over the next few weeks with the hopes that the feedback I receive from the small groups will allow me to develop the study guide for publication in September of 2019.
-I will update this blog post as I develop these questions.
+That’s a tremendous idea so I’m going to be releasing small groups questions over the next few weeks with the hopes that the feedback I receive from the small groups will allow me to develop the study guide for publication.

-Origin Stories: What are some of your favourite Origin Stories and Why?
+What are some of your favourite origin stories?
+Why?

 The biblical story that is the focus of chapter 1 is Luke 5.
 Jesus meets Peter and the other disciples and there is a miraculous catch of fish.